jeffreykegler/libmarpa/ACKNOWLEDGEMENTS.md

 thinking that we could use the channel's backlog as a source for this chapter.

-The European Union (EU) had other plans.
+The European Union (EU) had other ideas.
 In 2018, the EU passed the
 General Data Protection Regulation (GDPR), which suddenly brought our plans to nought.